KDAB/KDDockWidgets/README.md

 Almost all private widgets used by KDDW can be derived by the user to give them a custom look.
 That's done by providing your own ViewFactory.
-Run "kddockwidgets_example -p" to see that in action.
+Run "examples/qtwidgets_dockwidgets -p" to see that in action.

 Qt StyleSheets are not, and will not, be supported.
 See the comments in `examples/dockwidgets/MyTitleBar_CSS.h` for why.
 You can however use some minimal